-Wealthfront is one of the biggest and well-established robo advisors on the market.
-Back in 2016, they managed just over $4 billion worth of investments.
-For 2021, this robo advisor is now managing over $26 Billion.
+Wealthfront is one of the biggest and most well-established robo advisors.
+In 2016, they managed just over $4 billion worth of investments.
+For 2022, this robo advisor is now managing over $26 Billion.

 Wealthfront is a prime example of a fully automated investing service

-Wealthfront started life as kaChing, which was a mutual-fund analysis company in 2008.
-Founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.
+Wealthfront started life as kaChing, a mutual-fund analysis company in 2008.
+Founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures.

-Wealthfront’s annual fee of 0.25% for all accounts is very competitive.
-It stacks up well against other charges from most of Wealthfront’s competitors.
+Wealthfront’s annual fee of 0.25% for all accounts is very competitive, and it stacks up well against other charges from most of Wealthfront’s competitors.
 Better than most, actually.
-Betterment, Wealthfront’s biggest competitor, charges the same annual fee for their basic service and 0.40% for the premium service.
-Wealthfront’s pricing is all-inclusive.
+Betterment, Wealthfront’s biggest competitor, charges the same annual fee for their basic service and 0.40% for the premium service, and Wealthfront’s pricing is all-inclusive.
 More on that below.

 Wealthfront provides some insight into the historical returns that investors have seen in the past.
 Even though past performance can’t guarantee future success, it gives an idea of what your returns might look like.

-When you open a Wealthfront account, there is a survey to determine your financial goals and risk tolerance.
+When you open a Wealthfront account, a survey determines your financial goals and risk tolerance.
 Wealthfront then assigns your portfolio 1 of 20 risk levels between 0.5 and 10.

 You can check previous returns over the past year, three years, five years, and since the portfolio’s inception.
 There are also differing returns between taxable portfolios (Personal, Joint, and Trust accounts) and tax-advantaged IRAs.
 In most of the historical returns, the taxable accounts have better returns.

 The low-risk portfolios have historically seen returns between 5-9%, while the higher risk portfolios, 6.5+, have seen better long-term gains of 8-12%.
 This is no surprise, of course.
-Both high- and low-risk portfolios have seen huge gains of between 30-55% during 2020-2021 so far.
+Both high- and low-risk portfolios have seen huge gains of between 30-55% during 2020-2021.
 The only exception is very low-risk, which still saw around 20% gain.

 Here is a quick overview of some of the historical data.
 All of the returns and risk levels can be found here.

 It isn’t perfect, though.
-While Wealthfront does offer a decent amount of flexibility in building your own portfolio, you still can’t trade your own individual stocks.
-This is fine for most investors, but not for very hands-on traders.
+While Wealthfront does offer a decent amount of flexibility in building your portfolio, you still can’t trade individual stocks.
+This is fine for most investors but not for very hands-on traders.

 Ease of Use

-As we have touched upon above, one of the main positives of fully automated investing services is the ease at which they provide wealth management features to investors who otherwise may not have been able to benefit from them.
+As we have touched upon above, one of the main positives of fully automated investing services is the ease at which they provide wealth management features to investors who otherwise may not have benefited from them.

-Opening an account and getting started with Wealthfront is quick and simple, involves answering a few financial questions and then provides the possibility to tinker with some allocations if desired.
-From that point on, all of the management of the portfolio created, including rebalancing, reinvestment and tax loss harvesting is entirely handled on the investor’s behalf, making Wealthfront one of the simplest and easiest Robo advisors for anybody to use.
+Opening an account and getting started with Wealthfront is quick and straightforward, involves answering a few financial questions, and then provides the possibility to tinker with some allocations if desired.
+From that point on, all of the portfolio management, including rebalancing, reinvestment, and tax loss harvesting, is entirely handled on the investor’s behalf, making Wealthfront one of the simplest and easiest Robo advisors for anybody to use.

 Account and Investment Types

 Like the vast majority of Robo Advisors, Wealthfront will generally allocate your money between selections of stocks and bond ETFs.
-While this is fairly standard, the service’s provision for both account types and features is nothing short of exceptional.
+While this is relatively standard, the service’s provision for both account types and features is exceptional.

-The Wealthfront robo advisor offers both individual and joint taxable accounts, as well as trusts and Traditional, Roth, SEP, and rollover IRAs.
+The Wealthfront robo advisor offers both individual and joint taxable accounts and trusts and Traditional, Roth, SEP, and rollover IRAs.
 We find Wealthfront’s range of account features to be equally impressive and exclusive.

-Every portfolio managed by Wealthfront benefits from automated rebalancing and dividend reinvestment to maintain profit potential, and tax loss harvesting for taxable accounts to further improve the efficiency of investments.
+Every portfolio managed by Wealthfront benefits from automated rebalancing and dividend reinvestment to maintain profit potential and tax loss harvesting for taxable accounts to improve the efficiency of investments further.
 If your account balance is over $100,000, Wealthfront will activate additional advanced strategies:

-Risk Parity Fund is Wealthfront’s attempt to deploy the most sophisticated investment strategies in cost-effective software through an enhanced asset allocation strategy to constantly maintain a higher rate of return.
+Risk Parity Fund is Wealthfront’s attempt to deploy the most sophisticated investment strategies in cost-effective software through an enhanced asset allocation strategy to maintain a higher rate of return constantly.